darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 A [recommended workflow](#recommended-workflow) for using this module is provided at the end of this page.

-# module controls

-The module's controls are divided into four categories, presented in order of importance to the AgX process:

--   Color-related controls (primaries)
--   Tone mapping controls (input range and the curve)
--   Post tone-mapping adjustments ("look")

-Throughout this description, references will be made to other tone mappers, namely _filmic rgb_ and _sigmoid_.
-This is to support users already familiar with those modules; however, familiarity with those modules is not required to use _AgX_; it is perfectly safe to skip over such references.

-Due to the high number of controls, related controls are often grouped together in collapsible sections, and the controls are distributed over two tabs.

-# tabs

-## _settings_

-The _settings_ tab holds the most often-used controls:

--   the _input exposure range_ section
--   the collapsible curve plot
--   the _basic curve parameters_
--   the collapsible _advanced curve parameters_ section
--   the _look_ section

-## _primaries_

-This tab holds controls similar to, but more extensive than, the [_sigmoid_](./sigmoid.md) module's _primaries_ collapsible section:

--   _disable adjustments_ checkbox
--   preset selector
--   base color space selector
--   attenuation and rotation sliders for preprocessing before tone mapping
--   attenuation and rotation reversal sliders for postprocessing after tone mapping

-# controls

-## the primaries
+# primaries

-These controls are the defining feature of AgX and the core of how it handles color.
+The "primaries" are the defining feature of AgX and the core of how it handles color.
 They determine the basic color appearance of the image _before_ the tone mapping curve is applied.
 For precise definitions of the color terms used in this section, please refer to [_darktable's color dimensions_](../../special-topics/color-management/color-dimensions.md).

-### a bit of background

 The core challenge in fitting a scene's wide range of light into a display's limited range is managing color across the entire tonal scale.
 Without tone mapping, transitions would be abrupt, and lead to color distortions: